tanyabharti/the-movie-station/README.md

 This project is built as a submission for Microsoft Engage Program 2022

- A content based movie recommendation system which recommends similar movies to user based on his search and interest.
+ A content based movie recommendation system which recommends similar movies to user based on his search .
  Implemented using KNN Model and cosine similarity.
  Deployment done on Heroku.